tirthasheshpatel/tirthasheshpatel.github.io/content/pages/about.md

 will be working on [DLPack](https://www.github.com/dmlc/dlpack) to contribute documentation, tests, bug-fixes, and features to DLPack and related projects (e.g. NumPy, CuPy).
 I am also a maintainer of [SciPy](https://www.github.com/scipy).
-I participated in GSoC 2020 with PyMC and GSoC 2021 with SciPy.
+I have previously participated in GSoC 2020 with PyMC and GSoC 2021 with SciPy.
 Apart from programming, I like to play table tennis (but I am not good at sports in general :p).

 Please look at my [resume]({static}../pdfs/TirthPatelResume.pdf) if you want to know more about me!

-### Contact me
+## Contact me

 - E-Mail: [tirthasheshpatel@gmail.com](mailto:tirthasheshpatel@gmail.com)
 - Linkedin: [https://www.linkedin.com/in/tirthasheshpatel](https://www.linkedin.com/in/tirthasheshpatel)